Showing posts with label NATURE. Show all posts

 Scroll down the articles as there are other tips for getting rid of spiders, cockroaches and other critters.

 I have rosemary in my backyard and have propagated some new plants.
 I intend to have them in pots at my back door.
-Mint should always be growing in a pot.
-If you plant it in the ground it will grow like wildfire and is a nightmare to control, just like ivy.
+Mint should always be growing in a pot, if you plant it in the ground it will grow like wildfire and is a nightmare to control, just like ivy.
 I am still trying to get rid of my ivy that has gotten out of control.
 I hope that this year I will finally be able to eradicate the ivy.
-Just growing in hanging baskets is all I want.
+I just want to grow it in hanging baskets.

 27 July, 2023